 What Is Ahi Tuna?

-Ahi is the Hawaiian name for two types of large, tropical, sea-dwelling fish β yellowfin tuna and bigeye tuna.
+Ahi is the Hawaiian name for two types of large, tropical, sea-dwelling fish — yellowfin tuna and bigeye tuna.
 While smaller catches can weigh in at just 3 pounds, the larger catches can surpass 300!
-I tend to prefer the slightly milder flavor and firmer texture of yellowfin, but both are quite delicious.

-Either variety you choose, you can expect a meaty fish with a pink to dark red hue and a mild, buttery flavor that makes it perfect for searing, grilling, or eating raw as poke, sashimi, nigiri, or maki.
-Also, please note that both types of ahi are typically less expensive than bluefin tuna, but bluefin can be used interchangeably in this recipe.
+Either variety you choose, you should expect a meaty fish with a pink to dark red hue and a mild, buttery flavor that makes it perfect for searing, grilling, air frying, or eating raw as poke, sashimi, nigiri, or maki.

-Why This Meal Is The Best
+Why This Meal Is The Best!

 - Is Made With Fewer Than 10 Ingredients.
-And Iβd bet you already have most of them in your pantry!
+And I’d bet you already have most of them in your pantry!

 - Takes Just 10 Minutes Of Active Time To Prepare.
 Whip up a quick marinade for your tuna steaks, then refrigerate for a few hours.
-When itβs time to eat, theyβll sear up in no time.
+When it’s time to eat, they’ll sear up in no time.

 - Is Wholesome & Nutritious.
-Ahi is an excellent source of vitamins B12, B6, and D; minerals like phosphorous, iron, iodine, potassium, and selenium; is loaded to the gills (see what I did there? π€) with heart-healthy omega-3 fatty acids; and is an excellent source of protein.
-Whatβs not to love?
+Ahi is an excellent source of vitamins B12, B6, and D; minerals like phosphorous, iron, iodine, potassium, and selenium; is loaded to the gills (see what I did there? 🤓) with heart-healthy omega-3 fatty acids; and is an excellent source of protein.
+What’s not to love?

 - And Is Super Versatile!
-Serve this sesame seared tuna over salad for a light entrΓ©e, turn it into a tasty tataki platter, or tuck it into taco shells for a fun fusion recipe.
+Serve this sesame seared tuna over salad for a light entrée, turn it into a tasty tataki platter, or tuck it into taco shells for a fun fusion recipe.
 No matter how you slice it, this is a great fish recipe!

 - Ahi Tuna Steaks - Roughly 2 large steaks should be plenty to feed 4 adults.